-- The Effects of Dividend Policies on Stock Prices
+- The Advantages of a Dividend Compared to a Stock Buyback

 A company balance sheet lays out the accounting equation: assets equal liabilities plus stockholder's equity.
 The equity portion of the balance sheet has two major subdivisions -- capital and retained earnings.
 Capital includes paid-in capital -- the par, or nominal, value of stocks and warrants issued by the company -- and additional paid-in capital, which is the fair market value of stock dividends above their par value.
 Retained earnings are the accumulated profits of the firm.
 Dividends are distributions from retained earnings to shareholders, and they can take the form of cash or additional stock.

 One form of dividend is the distribution of stock to shareholders of record.
 The dividend shares are awarded on a pro-rated basis and are often fractional portions of a share.
 For instance, if the board of directors declares a 5 percent stock dividend, shareholders receive 1/20th of a new share for each share they own.
 The stock dividend dilutes the market price of existing shares by the dividend ratio, in this case by 5 percent.
 If you had 100 shares trading for $1 each before the dividend, you would end up with 105 shares at $0.9524 each -- more shares but the same total value.